|

 Jazz - Sexual intercourse.

-Jigger - A strong solution of lye (paint acid) used by hoboes
+Jigger - A strong solution of lye (paint acid) used by hoboes on sores.

 Jerry gang - See gandy dancer.